Best Budget Down Jacket for Men of 2021

 Buck Yedor, our lead tester on this project, has been relying on the warmth of lightweight down jackets for both work and play for years.
 From climbing El Capitan to going on overnight rescues while working for Yosemite Search and Rescue, he knows that having a light and durable insulating layer can truly be lifesaving.
 Beyond his time in the outdoors, having spent many years as a Bay Area commuter, he knows the importance of having a warm packable layer you can throw in your bag when hopping on and off public transit.

-We consider a down or synthetic jacket to be an essential piece of outerwear.
-Highly versatile and offering incredible warmth for how little space they take up, it is a crucial part of any layering system.
-That being said, it can be a confusing world to navigate, and knowing exactly what you're looking for isn't always obvious.
+Adding a high-quality insulating layer to your wardrobe is one of the easiest ways to keep warm all year long.
+Highly versatile and offering incredible warmth for how little space they take up, a budget down jacket is a crucial part of any layering system.
+That being said, it can be a confusing world to navigate, and knowing what you're looking for isn't always obvious.
 To help you in your search for warmth, we independently purchased ten different jackets to comprehensively compare in a series of side tests.

 Analysis and Test Results

 With the help of a team of highly qualified rock climbers and hikers, Buck and his team took all of the jackets on a trip to Rocky Mountain National Park.
 Spending most of their days above 10,000 feet and encountering widely variable weather conditions, they experienced how well each jacket fared in harsh alpine conditions.
 They were looking to compare warmth, comfort, fit, compressibility, and durability.